Rishikesh-pal/java-practice/README.md

 18) Java Program for Armstrong Number in Java
 19) How to Print ASCII Value in Java ✅
 20) Java Program to Swap Two Numbers without using third variable ✅
-21) Java Program to Find Largest of Four Numbers (use AND/OR Operator)
+21) Java Program to Find Largest of Four Numbers (use AND/OR Operator)✅
 22) Java Program to Display Prime Numbers between 1 to 100